yaopen4/Laila-Tov/README.md

 *   **Secure Backend & Database**: Implementing a proper backend service with a persistent, secure database.
 *   **Robust Server-Side Authentication**: Moving beyond client-side mock authentication.
 *   **Comprehensive Automated Testing**: Implementing unit, integration, and end-to-end tests.
-*   **Advanced Performance Optimization**: Deeper analysis and optimization as the application scales.
+*   **Advanced Performance Optimization**: Deeper analysis and optimization as the application scales, especially for mobile.
 *   **Centralized Logging**: Implementing a more formal logging solution for production environments.
 *   **Accessibility (A11y) Audit**: Ensuring all components and interactions are fully accessible.

 This project was bootstrapped for Firebase Studio.